Carbon Ceramic Brakes Lifespan: Street vs Track

 How long do carbon ceramic brakes last on the street?

-It depends on the system and how the car is used.
-As a manufacturer reference point, Brembo describes an approximate disc life of 150,000 km (93,000 mi) for road use (application-dependent).
-Owners can see different outcomes based on pads, damage, and maintenance.
+It depends on the system and how the car gets used.
+As a manufacturer reference point, Brembo puts approximate disc life around 150,000 km (93,000 mi) for road use (application-dependent).
+Real-world results vary with pads, damage, and maintenance.

 How long do they last on track?